NirajMaharjan007/JavaSnake/README.md

 - `V2`: Added snake, in Green;
 - `V3`: Added orange, in orange color;
 - `V4`: Added Obstacle, The obstacle is in red;
+- `V5`: Added KeyHandler, no more control Panel